 - Ragnarok M: First Love (CN) – Tencent’s own version of Ragnarok Online and one that is highly anticipated by RO fans since, one its Tencent, and two it’s supposed to be leagues better than the current Eternal Love in terms of overall graphics, aesthetics, gameplay, performance, and player support.
 Characters are more chibi than the original RO but it doesn’t lose the iconic designs everyone came to know.
 It will also have a 360° open world, dynamic lighting effects, and weather system.
 The game has already undergone several CBTs in China and is currently slated to launch in 2020 albeit no specific date.

-- Ragnarok Origin (KR) – Another mobile MMO from Gravity that is touted as the real revival of RO Online, now made with newer technology the company has at their disposal.
+- Ragnarok Origin (KR) – AAnother mobile MMO from Gravity that is touted as the real revival of RO Online, now made with newer technology the company has at their disposal.
 Aside from the newer 3D graphics, Origins will have a bigger and wider map as well as the addition of the Life system that includes fishing, mining, gardening, and many more.
-Ragnarok Origin was revealed during G-Star 2019 but a release date was never announced.
-Hopefully, we’ll get to see it launch by 2020.
+Ragnarok Origin was revealed during G-Star 2019 and now the game is officially launched on July 7, 2020, in South Korea.

 - Ragnarok New Generation (CN) – Published by Dream, it is yet another RO mobile MMO which basically is the same as the other two but leans closely to resemble Tencent’s version more in terms of aesthetics.
 ROM: New Gen will retain the classic core elements of the PC Ragnarok MMO, and will have the original features such as the job class system, party system, marketplace, items and many more.
 No news on a global version yet but we might hear something about it in 2020.